 It is important to first identify existing aviation activity to make sure the forecast includes all relevant activities likely to affect airport facilities.
-These activities typically include aircraft operations (i.e., takeoffs and landings), enplanements (i.e., revenue paying passengers boarding commercial flights), and the critical aircraft.
+This typically includes aircraft operations (i.e., takeoffs and landings), enplanements (i.e., revenue paying passengers boarding commercial flights), and the critical aircraft.
 For commercial service airports with significant general aviation (GA) activity, like CDC, it also includes the number and type of aircraft based at the airport.